User Guide

 5.1.6 Assigning a skill value for a linked game : friend --skill

-Assigns the provided skill value specified by the NUMBER_VALUE
+Assigns the provided skill value specified by the NUMBER_VALUE to the friend with the given FRIEND_ID for the linked

-game with the given GAME_ID
+game with the given GAME_ID.

 This command allows you to record your personal gauge of a friend’s skill at a particular game.